EU Policies & Directives

 Useful Links

-World Health Organization (WHO), Social determinants of health https://www.who.int/health-topics/social-determinants-of-health
+World Health Organization (WHO), Social Determinants of Health

 World Bank Group (2015).
 Assessing Disability in Working Age Population: A Paradigm Shift from Impairment and Functional Limitation to the Disability Approach http://documents1.worldbank.org/curated/en/272851468164970738/pdf/Disability-Assessment-Report-June-18-2015.pdf